Positive equilibria in mass action networks: geometry and bounds: Special cases

 and we obtain the alternative B\'ezout bound of $2$.
 In fact, since $K > 0$, the above quadratic equation always has one solution greater than $1$, and so the network can have no more than one positive equilibrium on any stoichiometric class, and when it exists, this equilibrium is always nondegenerate. \end{ex}

-In the final example of this section, we analyse a network with two conservation laws but where we can easily reduce the alternative systems of equations to a single polynomial equation.
+In the final example of this section, we analyse a network with two conservation laws but where we can easily reduce the alternative system of equations to a single polynomial equation.

 \begin{ex} Consider the following dynamically nontrivial bimolecular $(6,6,4)$ network